Potsus/Surveyor/README.md

 use `rasterio` to apply the high detail shorline data as a mask and delete everything not in the mask before doing contours

+convert my google maps data to a geo tiff with csvtotiff.py

 ## where i want to be
 Download data straight from NASA's SRTM project, or find a way to use the rasterized googlemaps data.